shivaniii24/Stroke-prediction/README.md

 This project describes step-by-step procedure for building a machine learning (ML) model for stroke prediction and for analysing which features are most useful for the prediction.

+# About Dataset

+The dataset contains 5110 real world observations and 10 different attributes:

+1)gender: "Male", "Female" or "Other"
+2)age: age of the patient
+3)hypertension: 0 if the patient doesn't have hypertension, 1 if the patient has hypertension 4)heart_disease: 0 if the patient doesn't have any heart diseases, 1 if the patient has a heart disease 5)ever_married: "No" or "Yes"
+6)Residence_type: "Rural" or "Urban" 7)avg_glucose_level: average glucose level in blood 8)bmi: body mass index
+9)smoking_status: "formerly smoked", "never smoked", "smokes" or "Unknown"* 10)stroke: 1 if the patient had a stroke or 0 if not

 # Dataset
 Dataset can be downloaded from https://www.kaggle.com/asaumya/healthcare-problem-prediction-stroke-patients